thisiserico/preferences/README.md

 different architectures that focus on those same principles, testing strategies I cannot live without and a bunch of API related content.
-On the other hand, you most likely will not find tutorials to specific pieces of technology, comments regarding platforms or companies or anything I never had the chance to ecperience.
+On the other hand, you most likely will not find tutorials to specific pieces of technology, comments regarding platforms or companies or anything I never had the chance to experience.

 Do not take this repo as a way to do things either.
 I don't use these stuff at all times myself! 🙅‍♀️ Your own context and situation are to be evaluated before choosing an approach.